roy4222/Roy-AmazingHand-SO101/AmazingHand_Enhanced/README.md

 ![Assembly Guide](Docs/AmazingHand-Enhanced_Assembly.pdf)
 ![Assembly_example](assets/Assembly_Enhanced.jpg)

+(some pictures are not updated with new motors, because they are the same for both versions)

 In addition, a very annoying ultrasound could be heard by some of you, because of the pwm frequency set to 16KHz by defaut.
 This frequency could be changed to 24KHz by modifying the register 18 "seting byte" to 44, and save (using feetech software).
 This may need a servo reboot to be applied then.
 ![PWM frequency](assets/PWM-frequency.jpg)